uoft-tapp/tapp/README.md

 2. For Linux users only, [Docker Compose](https://docs.docker.com/compose/install/)

 ### Clone repo and run init script
+We have an init script that installs a linter (rubocop), as well as sets up a precommit hook to have the linter automatically run whenever you make a commit.
 Clone this repo, navigate into the cloned directory, and run
 ```
 script/init-setup.sh